Cars (film): Box office

-In its opening weekend, Cars earned $60.1 million in 3,985 theaters in the United States, ranking number one at the box office, beating out The Break-Up, X-Men: The Last Stand and The Omen.
-For three years, it would hold the record for having the highest opening weekend for any car-oriented film until it was surpassed by Fast & Furious in 2009.
-In the United States, the film held onto the number one spot for two weeks before being surpassed by Click and then by Superman Returns the following weekend.
-The film then earned $33.7 million during its second weekend, competing against The Fast and the Furious: Tokyo Drift, Nacho Libre and The Lake House.
-By July 2006, it had approached the $200 million mark, becoming the third film of the year to do so, following X-Men: The Last Stand and The Da Vinci Code.
-It went on to gross $462 million worldwide, including $244 million in the United States.
+In its opening weekend, Cars earned $60.1 million in 3,985 theaters in the United States, ranking number one at the box office, beating The Break-Up, X-Men: The Last Stand and The Omen.
+For three years, it held the record for having the highest opening weekend for any car-oriented film until it was surpassed by Fast & Furious in 2009.
+In the United States, the film held onto the number one spot for two weeks before being surpassed by Click and by Superman Returns the following weekend.

+The film earned $33.7 million during its second weekend, competing with The Fast and the Furious: Tokyo Drift, Nacho Libre and The Lake House.
+By July 2006, it approached the $200 million mark, becoming the third film of the year to do so, following X-Men: The Last Stand and The Da Vinci Code.
+It grossed $464.2 million worldwide, including $264.3 million in the United States and Canada.
 Cars was the second-highest-grossing animated film of 2006, behind Ice Age: The Meltdown.

-In the UK, Cars managed to beat out Pirates of the Caribbean: Dead Man's Chest to claim the number one spot, earning $3.4 million in its opening weekend.
+In the UK, Cars managed to beat Pirates of the Caribbean: Dead Man's Chest to claim the number one spot, earning $3.4 million in its opening weekend.
 It would be overtaken by Miami Vice in its second weekend, but earned $2.3 million.
-Then, the film reclaimed the top spot with $1.3 million during its third weekend, outgrossing the newly released Monster House and Nacho Libre in the process.
+The film reclaimed the top spot with $1.3 million during its third weekend, outgrossing the newly-released Monster House and Nacho Libre.

+The film has grossed $6.1 million during its 20th anniversary re-release, finishing in sixth place for the weekend.